- How to Start a Bible Quizzing Ministry (PDF)

 - Why Your Child Should Be in Bible Quizzing (PDF)

-FAQ for New Ministries Downloadable FAQ
+FAQs for New Ministries

 Bible Quizzing is a ministry designed to put the Word of God in the hearts of young people.
 It helps young people mature in intellect, attitude, emotions and most of all, helps them grow spiritually.
 There are very few other areas in which young people are able to socialize with so many other godly youth on a regular basis.
 While the ministry assists in so many other aspects of a young person’s life, it also is extremely competitive and exciting!